cloudyyoung/www.cloudyyoung.com/about.md

 I enjoy arts.
 I like things that are aesthetic.
 I enjoy designing UI and UX because I want my projects to have that aesthetic looking as well.

-I'm have some sort of perfectionism, and I'm working on it too.
+I have some sort of perfectionism, and I'm working on it too.

 Keep updating...